 About the Doane Observatory

-Visit the the largest aperture telescope available to the public in the Chicagoland area.
-It is located east of the Adler's main building and beside the shores of Lake Michigan.
+Visit the largest aperture telescope available to the public in the Chicagoland area.
+The Doane Observatory is located east of the Adler's main building and beside the shores of Lake Michigan.
 With its 20-inch (0.5 m) diameter mirror, the Doane can gather over 5,000 times more light than an unaided human eye, allowing you to see celestial objects like the Moon, planets, stars, and galaxies that are trillions of miles away.
-In fact, the Moon can be so bright when viewed through the Doane that we use special filters to reduce the amount of light reaching your eye!

 As Seen with the Doane